dataform-co/dataform/content/docs/packages/contribute-to-an-existing-package.md

 ## Create a branch and make changes

 Once you've cloned the repo (either on your desktop or in Dataform Web), you can create a branch.
-Make changes in the branch, and once you're ready, push the branch back up to GitHub.
+Make changes in the branch, and once you're ready, push the branch back up to the forked repo in GitHub.

 ## Create a pull request